wargrey/schema/README.md

 wargrey

-_Sorry, but I will write it as soon as possible._
+_Sorry, I will write it when it ready to use._